SwissDataScienceCenter/renku-cli/docs/index.md

 # Renku CLI

-This is the documentation for `renku-cli` the command line interface to the Renku platform.
+This is the documentation for the command line interface to the Renku platform.

 ## Installation

-The binary name for the renku-cli is `renku-cli`.
+The binary name for the renku-cli is `rnk`.

 ### Manual Download